 - Decide if a government official should be put on trial before the Senate if s/he commits a crime against the country.

 How the House Affects the U.S. Economy

 The House aids in determining fiscal policy.
 Like the Senate, it guides federal spending and taxation.
 It kicks off the federal budget process for Congress.
 All legislation concerning fiscal policy, such as the budget, appropriations, and taxes, must originate with it.

-The 1974 Budget Control Act gave it the power to:
+The 1974 Budget Control Act gave the House the power to:

 - Create a standing budget committee that create the House's version of the budget.
 It bases this on the president's budget and on hearings held with agency officials.